bernie-skipole/indipyclient/docs/source/usage/queclient.rst

 A three item tuple or list, where value is normally a membername to membervalue dictionary.

 value could also be a string, one of  "Never", "Also", "Only" which indicates an enableBLOB with this value should be sent.

-Typically your code would send updated values in response to a user action.

 rxque